-Our executive officers, directors and current beneficial owners of 5% or more of our common stock and their respective affiliates beneficially own 67% of our outstanding common stock.
-Further, certain of our directors, executive officers, employees and other persons associated with us may purchase shares of our common stock in this offering at the initial public offering price in a directed share program.
+Our executive officers, directors and current beneficial owners of 5% or more of our common stock and their respective affiliates beneficially own a majority of our outstanding common stock.
 As a result, these persons, acting together, would be able to significantly influence all matters requiring stockholder approval, including the election and removal of directors, any merger, consolidation, sale of all or substantially all of our assets, or other significant corporate transactions.